AdamTuraj/AdamTuraj/README.md

 # Hey there, I'm Adam Turaj!

-I am a Frontend Next.JS developer.
-I used to create Discord bots using [discord.py](https://github.com/Rapptz/discord.py) and now create all sorts of websites.
+I am an enthusiastic robotics engineer creating a bunch of projects.
+I used to create Discord bots using [discord.py](https://github.com/Rapptz/discord.py) and all sorts of websites.

 You can see my work on [my website](https://adamturaj.com)